-CEEYouth: The comparative study of Poles and Lithuanians in the context of Brexit is an interdisciplinary study examining risks faced by young Polish and Lithuanian migrants in the United Kingdom after the Brexit Referendum vote.
+CEEYouth: The comparative study of young Poles and Lithuanians in the context of Brexit is an interdisciplinary study examining risks faced by young Polish and Lithuanian migrants in the United Kingdom after the Brexit Referendum vote.
 The central idea of the CEEYouth research project is to determine the life pathways of the young migrants (aged 19 to 34) from the so called ‘new’ European Union (new EU) in contemporary Britain and in relation to (planned or actual) return to their countries of origin, namely Poland and Lithuania.
 It is argued that the changing political climate, with a pinnacle of the Brexit Referendum vote with consequences, still unraveling, constitutes unprecedented and fast-paced shifts in the institutional, social, economic and political conditioning.
 The young CEE migrants are particularly susceptible to various implications of Brexit.

 Duration: 10.2018 – 09.2021